Visitors to our region

 The NPA has a community pharmacy, located at 105 Adidi Street, Bamaga, ph (07) 4083 0224.

-Opened from 9am to 5pm Monday to Friday, and closed on Saturdays, Sundays and on all public holidays.
+Opened from 9am to 5pm Monday to Friday, and closed on Saturdays, Sundays and public holidays.

 Thursday Island has a community pharmacy, located at 96 Douglas Street, ph (07) 4069 1411